The Rooster Bar: Plot

-The firm is initially a success, with Mark and Todd winning several victories and collecting payouts while Zola attempts to expand their practice into personal injury, an area that none of them have any real expertise in.
-Seeking a quick payday, Mark agrees to file a lawsuit on behalf of Ramon Taper, a man whose infant son died due to negligence at the hospital where he was born.
-An expert assures Mark that his case is sound, and he refers it to another lawyer, Jeffrey Corbett, who informs Mark that he's been deceived: the statute of limitations on the case ran out while he was preparing it, meaning he and UPL could now be sued for legal malpractice by their client.
+UPL is initially a success, with Mark and Todd winning several victories and collecting payouts while Zola attempts to expand their practice into personal injury, an area that none of them have any real expertise in.
+Seeking a quick payday, Mark agrees to file a lawsuit on behalf of Ramon Taper, a man whose newborn son died due to negligence on the part of the hospital.
+An expert assures Mark that his case is sound, and he refers it to another lawyer, Jeffrey Corbett, who informs Mark that he's been deceived: the statute of limitations on the case ran out while he was preparing it, meaning he and UPL could now be sued for malpractice by their client.
 With no other way out, Mark reluctantly informs Edwin Mossberg, the lawyer for Ramon's ex-wife, that he is not a lawyer and would therefore be ruined if the case were to proceed.
-Mossberg agrees to drop it, but passes the information along to the D.C. bar.
-Meanwhile, Ramon, furious that Mark has stopped taking his calls, gets a new attorney: Crowley.
+Mossberg agrees to drop the suit but passes the information along to the D.C. bar.
+Meanwhile, Ramon, furious that Mark has stopped taking his calls, hires Crowley as his new attorney.

 Mark, Todd, and Zola decide to focus their efforts on Swift Bank, one of Rackley's outfits, which will soon have to pay billions in settlements over charges that it defrauded its customers.
-By inventing thousands of fake clients and forwarding them to different firms involved in the settlement, the three bet that they can make enough money to flee the country, just as the bar's investigation heats up.
+By inventing thousands of fake clients and forwarding them to different firms involved in the settlement, the three bet that they can make enough money to flee the country just as the bar's investigation heats up.
 Maynard fires Mark and Todd to protect himself, and the police arrest them for practicing without licenses, though they are allowed to go free so long as they stay in town.
 In the middle of it all, Zola is forced to travel to Senegal after her immigrant parents are extorted by corrupt officials.
 Using $26,000 from UPL's account provided by Mark and Todd, she is able to hire a well-connected lawyer, Idina Sanga, who gets them released from custody.
 At the same time, Mark and Todd blackmail Rackley with Gordon's evidence to stop dragging his feet on the settlements.
 At Mark and Todd's trial, Crowley, Ramon, and many of their former clients cause a scene when they reveal the extent of UPL's misconduct.

-Setting up a hedge fund in the Caribbean to handle their finances, Mark and Todd obtain fake passports and leave the US just as evidence of their fraud allows Rackley to force a temporary halt to the settlements, but not before enough money is transferred to the fund to allow them to reunite with Zola in Senegal.
+Setting up a hedge fund in the Caribbean to handle their finances, Mark and Todd obtain fake passports and leave the United States just as evidence of their fraud allows Rackley to force a temporary halt to the settlements, but not before enough money is transferred to the fund to allow them to reunite with Zola in Senegal.
 With news that a grand jury has indicted all three on racketeering charges, Mark cuts several checks to pay off their law school debts as well as take care of their families.
-Knowing that they will never be able to return home, they assume false identities and purchase a bar to run, which they name The Rooster Bar.
+Knowing that they will never be able to return home, they assume false identities and purchase a bar to run, which they name the Rooster Bar.